Dr Caroline Gorvin

 Caroline obtained her BSc (Hons) in Biomedical Science with Industrial Experience in 2008 from the University of Manchester.
 She spent her year in industry in 2007 at AstraZeneca plc in the in vitro electrophysiology team.
 Caroline then moved to the University of Oxford for her PhD studies, where her research focussed on the cellular mechanisms by which mutations in a chloride-proton antiporter cause the renal disorder Dent’s disease.
 She also spent time on secondment at UMC St Radboud, Nijmegen, The Netherlands, during this period.

-1) How metabolic GPCRs cross-talk and interact to regulate appetite (funded by a Wellcome Trust & Royal Society Sir Henry Dale Fellowship),
+1) Signalling of GPCRs involved in appetite regulation (funded by a Wellcome Trust & Royal Society Sir Henry Dale Fellowship),

-2) The interaction between GPCRs in bone metabolism and obesity (funded by Novo Nordisk),
+2) The role of metabolic GPCRs in bone metabolism (funded by Novo Nordisk),

 3) How genetic alterations in the calcium-sensing receptor, and components of its signalling pathway, contribute to human disorders of calcium homeostasis.